 Attendees will learn how the rules on Substance Use Disorder information can affect records storage and release processes, and how the HIPAA and SAMHSA rules are different and similar.
 There are some significant differences between the HIPAA and 42 CFR Part 2 rules that need to be understood, especially when it comes to involving family and friends in an individual’s treatment, which HIPAA allows, but Part 2 does not.
 Meanwhile there have been some significant changes to the Part 2 rules that make some sharing of information for treatment purposes easier, and new legislation to deal with substance use disorders is being adopted.
 Recent significant changes to the rules and expected changes under new law will be presented and explained.

-We will discuss these key issues, and the future of Part 2 information handling, in this important session.
+We will discuss these key issues, and the future of Part 2 information handling, in this important session

 This session focuses on the issues of managing disclosures of health information when it may involve substance use disorder treatment information.
 HIPAA allows a number of disclosures without consent that SAMHSA prohibits without a specific consent.
 We will explain how HIPAA and 42 CFR Part 2 are similar and how they’re different, and what are the additional considerations when substance use disorder information is involved.
-We will discuss the latest guidance from HHS and SAMHSA about harmonization of HIPAA and 42 CFR Part 2, as well as recent changes to Part 2 and recent legislation affecting the sharing of information for treatment when substance use disorder information is involved.
+We will discuss the latest guidance from HHS and SAMHSA about harmonization of HIPAA and 42 CFR Part 2, as well as recent changes to Part 2 and new legislation affecting the sharing of information for treatment when substance use disorder information is involved.

 With the current epidemic of opioid abuse, there has been a great deal of publicity around the release of information and the necessity to share information with family and friends to facilitate recovery.
 The rules remain in place as-is, but are expected to change in the future.
 HHS has issued guidance on how to deal with the regulations in the face of the crisis, but the inconsistencies and difficulties remain.
 In this session we will review the guidance and learn how it helps explain some of the rules.